JanneMattila/www/docs/_posts/2023/10/2023-10-23-azure-budgets-and-cost-alerts.markdown

 It reminds me that I should release my test environments or shut them down to save costs.
 It’s also easy to calculate from days that how much over I’m most likely to go.
 If I need more information, I can go to [Cost analysis](https://learn.microsoft.com/en-us/azure/cost-management-billing/costs/reporting-get-started#cost-analysis) to study my costs.
-At the end of the month, I might get notification if "forecasted" cost is expected to go over the budget.
+At the end of the month, I might get notification if cost is going over the budget.
 Again, this is just a safety net for me to be aware of the situation.

 Getting notifications is a good way of verifying that your notification setup is working.
 This is especially important if you pass this notification using webhook to your chatops channel